doo/scanbot-barcode-scanner-sdk-example-react-native/README.md

 `pod repo update`

 ###### Still at a loss?
-It's a probably a cache issue
+It is probably a cache issue

 * `npm cache clean --force`
 * Restart metro server!
 (Yes, apparently that thing has its own cache as well)

 ## Documentation

 For more details about the Scanbot Barcode Scanner SDK for Xamarin please see this [documentation](https://scanbotsdk.github.io/documentation/barcode-scanner-sdk/react-native/).

 ## Please note

 The Scanbot Barcode Scanner SDK will run without a license for one minute per session!

-After the trial period is over all SDK functions as well as the UI components (like Barcode Scanner UI) will stop working.
+After the trial period has expired all SDK functions as well as the UI components (like Barcode Scanner UI) will stop working.
 You have to restart the app to get another trial period.

-To get an unrestricted "no-strings-attached" 30 day trial license, please submit the [Trial License Form](https://scanbot.io/en/sdk/demo/trial) on our website.
+To get an unrestricted, "no-strings-attached" 30-day trial license, please submit the [Trial License Form](https://scanbot.io/en/sdk/demo/trial) on our website.